zacbir/snagajob-hiring-tool/README.md

-A Questionnaire can review an application of question/answer pairs for both validity (all required questions are answered) and for acceptability (all required questions are answered with accetable answers).
+A Questionnaire can review an application of question/answer pairs for both validity (all required questions are answered) and for acceptability (all required questions are answered with acceptable answers).

 ## Scripts